Message from the Vice President

 The Counseling Center is located on the 2nd floor of the SUB, Room 202.
 Appointments are the best way to see a counselor.
 Walk-ins are accommodated when possible.
 For more information, please check the LCU Counseling Center website or call 806.720.7478.

-Students may purchase a Dining Membership or Munch Money through the Student Business Office in the Administration Building.
+Students may purchase a Dining Membership or Munch Money through the Student Business Office in the Welcome Center.
 All traditional campus residents living in residence halls have a Dining Membership as part of their room and board.
 Commuter and non-traditional students who are looking for value and convenience can also enroll in a Dining Membership.
 Meals are loaded on the LCU student ID card, and must be presented for meals and swiped at the register.
 Munch Money spends like cash at the Cafeteria, Chap Express, Starbucks, and Rhodes Perrin Recreation Center, as well as for concessions at the RIP Griffin Center and Hayes Field.
 Individual meals may also be purchased from the cashier in the Cafeteria.
 Requests for carry-out containers or sack lunches, as well as for accommodation of special dietary needs, should be made to the Cafeteria manager.

 Munch Money and Block Plan Memberships carry over from the Fall semester to the Spring.
 The account will be zeroed out if not used by the end of the Spring semester.
 Please visit the LCU Dining Services for current meal plan membership options, menus, and hours of operation.